 - Ensure company compliance with federal and state laws, including reporting requirements.

-Benefits Specialists with little to no experience tend to make between $38370 and $47480 while the more experienced ones make over $77640 per year.
+HR Specialists with little to no experience tend to make between $39270 and $48830 while the more experienced ones can earn over $80590 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Benefits Specialist is to move to a higher paying state like DC.
-Right now, the highest paying states for Benefits Specialists are DC, WA, DE, NJ and CT.
+One of the easiest ways to increase your salary as a Compensation, Benefits and Job Analysis Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for HR Specialists are DC, NJ, MD, CT and NY.

-3 other factors that can increase your salary as A Benefits Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Compensation, Benefits and Job Analysis Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Benefits Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other HR Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons